Commercial HVAC Mobile

 How does geothermal heating and cooling work?

-Geothermal HVAC systems use the relatively constant temperature of the earth as a heat source in winter and a heat sink in summer.
+Geothermal HVAC systems use the stable ground temperature as a heat source in winter and a heat sink in summer.
 A network of pipes (a ground loop) circulates fluid underground, absorbing heat from the earth in winter and transferring it into the building.
-In the summer, the process reverses, with the system transferring heat from the building to the ground.
+In the summer, the process reverses, A heat pump extracts heat from the home and transfers it to the cooler fluid, which is then dissipated into the ground.
 Geothermal HVAC is highly energy-efficient, although installation costs can be higher due to the ground loop installation.
-Geothermal systems reduce energy use and have a smaller carbon footprint.
+It's an environmentally friendly way to heat and cool your home or business.

 What is an Air Handling Unit (AHU)?

 An Air Handling Unit (AHU) is a major component of many commercial HVAC systems.
-It's a large metal box that contains a blower, heating and/or cooling elements, and filters.
+It's a large metal box that conditions and circulates air throughout the building.
 AHUs regulate air temperature, humidity, and quality in commercial spaces.

 How does geothermal heating and cooling work?

 Geothermal HVAC systems use the relatively constant temperature of the earth as a heat source in winter and a heat sink in summer.
-During winter, heat from the ground warms the fluid, and this warmth is extracted by a heat pump and transferred indoors.
-In the summer, the process reverses, with the system transferring heat from the building to the ground.
-Geothermal heating and cooling is highly energy-efficient, although installation costs can be higher due to the ground loop installation.
-Geothermal systems reduce energy use and have a smaller carbon footprint.
+A network of pipes (a ground loop) circulates fluid underground, absorbing heat from the earth in winter and transferring it into the building.
+In the summer, the process reverses, A heat pump extracts heat from the home and transfers it to the cooler fluid, which is then dissipated into the ground.
+Geothermal HVAC is highly energy-efficient, although installation costs can be higher due to the ground loop installation.
+It's an environmentally friendly way to heat and cool your home or business.